Register Your Bike

 If You Sell Your Bike

-If you sell or give your bike to someone else, notify the Campus Safety office and we will update the contact information on your registration.
+If you sell or give your bike to someone else, notify the University Police Department and we will update the contact information on your registration.

 Bicycle Theft Prevention Tips

-- Don't use trees and sign posts to lock up your bike
+- Don’t use trees or sign posts to lock up your bike.